Washington HIX

 Timely, affordable coverage that adapts to life's changes

-As product designer and product manager, I led the design and launch of an end-to-end document verification flow – from customer upload through account worker review to enrollment.
+As product designer and product manager, I led the design of how the system handles qualifying-event verification by introducing a new lifecycle state – "conditional enrollment."
 The result: faster time-to-coverage for customers and fewer manual hours per case for account workers.

 PROBLEM

-Account workers can override coverage dates based on policy and case-by-case exceptions
+Account workers can backdate coverage dates based on verification date and case-by-case exceptions per policy.

 SOLUTION